DeepBlueCLtd/LegacyMan/README.md

 ## Running LegacyMan parser program (against REAL data)

+Apply the version controlled (checked into Git) **HTML discrepancy corrections** available at client site.
+Checking out the applicable branch and replacing the files in the project location should do.

 Execute the following command from the project root directory to run program.
 The test_payload_for_parsed_json is optional parameter.